kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image012.png)

+There are two file names involved in HCM Data Loader.
+First, the zip file name can be any name with a zip extension.
+Second file name is the actual data file contained in the zip file.
+HCM Data Loader defines a file name for each data object.
+In our case, the data file name must be TalentProfile.dat.
+In our implementation, the zip file name has a pattern of “TPyyyymmddhhmmss”.
+The zip extension is appended in a later step.

-Next, click "Actions" in the right-hand palette to expand it, and add an "Assign" component to the orchestration, as follows.
+Next we will define the username pattern.
+Click "Actions" in the right-hand palette to expand it, and add an "Assign" component to the orchestration, as follows.

 ![](images/300/image013.png)